jfo/blag/_drafts/mandelwat.md

 case the canvas is not 1:1.

-> If I were writing a real graphing library, I would want that to be settable
+> If I were writing a real graphing library or something, I would want that to
-> as well, but this is a stepping stone to the mandelbrot rendering, which will
+> be settable as well, but this is a stepping stone to the Mandelbrot
-> always be 1:1.
+> rendering, which will always be 1:1.

 ```js
 function Graph(canvasId) {